Deploying Microsoft Dynamics NAV Using ClickOnce

 Hosting on a web server is similar to hosting on a file share.
 Using the steps outlined in the previous section, you should note that the two links in the deployment manifest should point to the http:// address, instead of a \\fileshare address.
 This is the only change that you need to make to the files.

-All the logic needed for requesting user permissions to install or checking for upgrades happens on the client computer.
+All the logic needed for requesting user permissions to install or check for upgrades happens on the client computer.
 The web server works like a file repository.

 The only problem with web server hosting is that web servers use different file types differently.
 For example, by default a file that has the .config extension will not be downloadable from a web server.
 The web server will restrict access to it.
 To work around this, you can create a web.config file in the folder that contains the application files, with contents similar to the following.